X

 Tarun Dua

-Feedback anytime changes where a customer when customers start demanding that like look like can you consider X or Y or Z vendor like obviously we are very very happy to provide what the customers want.
-So what we are seeing today as of today like is what we have spoken about.
+See basically if the customer feedback anytime changes where a customer — when customers start demanding that, look, can you consider X or Y or Z vendor, obviously, we are very, very happy to provide what the customers want.
+So what we are seeing today as of today is what we have spoken about.

 Varun Gandhi